 Work Opportunity Tax Credit Background

-The latest legislation extended WOTC tax credits retroactively from January 1, 2015 through the end of 2019.
-Apart from 5-year extension, Protecting Americans from Tax Hikes (PATH) Act introduced a new targeted group – long-term unemployed individuals.
+The latest legislation extended WOTC tax credits retroactively from January 1, 2015, through the end of 2019.
+Apart from a 5-year extension, Protecting Americans from Tax Hikes (PATH) Act introduced a new targeted group – long-term unemployed individuals.

 While the benefits of the work opportunity tax credit are obvious, it is difficult to predict what is going to happen when WOTC extension expires.
 Therefore, with the program authorization nearing its end, employers need to understand how to integrate WOTC best practices to take advantage of this program and achieve maximum tax savings.Outsource WOTC administration to take better advantage of the program while improving the accuracy and efficiency of screening and applying for credit certification.

 The WOTC program rewards companies for hiring from 10 targeted groups, mostly individuals who have been on public assistance in the recent past.
 To be eligible to receive a WOTC credit, employers have to pre-screen job applicants for eligibility on or before the day on which they give an offer of employment.
 After this, they have to submit an IRS Form 8850 to the appropriate State Workforce Agency for each eligible new hire within 28 days following their start date.